 AI Analyst reported on six incidents in total over the eight-day period.
 Each AI Analyst incident includes a detailed timeline and summary of the incident, in a concise format that takes an average of two minutes to review.
 This means that with Cyber AI Analyst, even a non-technical person could have actioned a response to this sophisticated, zero-day incident in less than five minutes.

 Without public Indicators of Compromise (IoCs) or any open-source intelligence available, targeted attacks are incredibly difficult to detect.
 Moreover, even the best detections are useless if they cannot be actioned by a security analyst at an early stage.
 Too often this occurs because of an overwhelming volume of alerts, or simply because the skills barrier to triage and investigation is too high.

 This appears to be a broad campaign to gain initial access to many different companies and sectors.
 While very sophisticated in nature, the threat sacrificed stealth for speed by targeting many companies at the same time.
 APT41 wanted to utilize the limited window of opportunity that the Zoho zero-day provided before IT staff starts patching.

 Darktrace’s Cyber AI is specifically designed to detect the subtle signs of targeted, unknown attacks at an early stage, without relying on prior knowledge or IoCs.
 It achieves this by continuously learning the normal patterns of behavior for every user, device, and associated peer group from scratch, and ‘on the job’.

-In the face of APT41’s recent zero-day attack campaign, the AI’s ability to (a) detect unknown threats with self-learning AI and (b) augment strained responders with AI-driven investigations and reporting proved crucial.
+In the face of this zero-day attack campaign, the AI’s ability to (a) detect unknown threats with self-learning AI and (b) augment strained responders with AI-driven investigations and reporting proved crucial.
 Indeed, it ensured that the attacks were swiftly contained before escalating to the later stages of the attack lifecycle.